bbondy/codefirefox/README.md

 **Assertions:**

-Each asserion will match as long as it appears somewhere in the sample of code.
-Even an assertion like `while (x) break;`  will match even if there is an if statement before the break on teh sample code.
+Each assertion will match as long as it appears somewhere in the sample of code.
+Even an assertion like `while (x) break;`  will match even if there is an if statement before the break on the sample code.

 Identifier names are ignored unless an `__` prefix is added in the assertion.
 If an `__` prefix is found, the identifier name will be matched, but the `__` prefix will be dropped.